 Offered: As needed.

-HIST 346 - Japanese History through Art and Literature (4)

-Students examine Japanese history from ancient to Tokugawa period (through 1868), focusing on social and cultural development of Japan using various methods, including archaeological remains, visual materials, art and literature.

-Prerequisite: Completion of one of the following: HIST 101, HIST 102, HIST 103, HIST 104, HIST 105, HIST 106, HIST 107, or HIST 161; or consent of department chair.

-Offered: Alternate years.

-HIST 348 - Africa under Colonial Rule (4)
+HIST 348 - Africa under Colonial Rule (3)

 African societies and institutions of the early nineteenth century are examined.
 Topics include imperialism, the intrusion of European powers, the African response, and African nationalism and independence.

-Prerequisite: Completion of one of the following: HIST 101, HIST 102, HIST 103, HIST 104, HIST 105, HIST 106, HIST 107, or HIST 161; or consent of department chair.
+Prerequisite: Completion of one of the following: HIST 101, HIST 102, HIST 103, HIST 104, HIST 105, HIST 106, HIST 107, or HIST 108; or consent of department chair.